dbt-labs/docs.getdbt.com/website/docs/reference/dbt_project.yml.md

 <Alert type='info'>
     <h4>YAML syntax</h4>
     dbt uses YAML in a few different places.
-If you're new to YAML, it would be worth doing a tutorial to learn how arrays, dictionaries and strings are represented in YAML.
+If you're new to YAML, it would be worth taking the time to learn how arrays, dictionaries and strings are represented in YAML.
 </Alert>

 <File name='dbt_project.yml'>